 Below are common errors.
 While a possible solutions is provided, we recommend contacting support for assistance.
 Only users who have an expert understanding of replication and how the office is setup should attempt a solution.

-If running a SHOW SLAVE STATUS command on the replication server which is giving the error message reveals that SLAVE_IO_RUNNING and SLAVE_SQL_RUNNING both says "yes", then log in to Open Dental on another replication server and access the Replication Setup Window to use the Clear button for the Replication Failure at Server_id (this field is not shown in the screen shot, because it only shows when a replication failure has occurred).
+If running a SHOW SLAVE STATUS command on the replication server which is giving the error message reveals that SLAVE_IO_RUNNING and SLAVE_SQL_RUNNING both says Yes, then log in to Open Dental on another replication server and access the Replication Setup Window (Replication: Add Servers and Designate a Slave Monitor) to use the Clear button for the Replication Failure at Server_id (this field is not shown in the screen shot, because it only shows when a replication failure has occurred).
 When this issue occurs, it is because the replication problem has been resolved, but Open Dental is not aware that a fix has been implemented.
 Using the Clear button informs Open Dental that the issue has been resolved and allows users to access the server that was having issues.

 Problem: A replication failure is suspected, but the slave monitor does NOT send the message to the clients of the failed slave server.